Do you know when to use caulk or grout? It's all about figuring out what's different as you go!

 Steps:

-- Use a grout float to apply it, pressing firmly into the joints.
+- Use a grout float to spread the grout evenly and push it firmly into the joints.

 DIY Caulking